Hugh Faringdon: Life

 Born Hugh Cook, he adopted the surname of Faringdon when he became a monk, sometime prior to 1500.
 The use of this surname suggests that he came from Faringdon, a town some 30 mi northwest of Reading.
 However it is also significant that he subsequently used the arms of the Cook family of Kent, suggesting that he had connections there.
 He is believed to have been educated within the abbey, and later served as the sub-cellarer of the abbey.

 Hugh Faringdon was elected Abbot of Reading Abbey in 1520, upon the death of Abbot Thomas Worcester.
 As well as his spiritual duties, he also took up the civil duties expected at that time of a mitred abbot, being appointed as Justice of the Peace and to various governmental Commissions for Berkshire from 1526 to 1538.

-At first Faringdon's relationship with King Henry VIII of England seems to have been supportive.
+At first Faringdon's relationship with King Henry VIII of England seemed to have been supportive.
 King Henry was his guest on 30 January 1521, and he later became one of the royal chaplains.
 Among Henry's New Year gifts in 1532 was £20 in a white leather purse to the Abbot of Reading.
 When the king was hunting in the neighborhood, the abbot would take the opportunity of sending him presents of Kennet trout or hunting knives.